Reasoning Series, Part 1: Understanding OpenAI o1

 Reasoning

 In Thinking, Fast and Slow, Daniel Kahneman defined System 1 as the automatic, intuitive mode of thinking, and System 2 as the slower, more analytical mode.
-In the context of autoregressive language models, the usual inference process is akin to System 1—models generate answers directly.
+In the context of autoregressive language models, the usual inference process is akin to System 1 — models generate answers directly.
+Reasoning is System 2 thinking - models or systems takes time to deliberate to solve more complex problems.

-For straightforward questions, like “What’s the capital of France?”, additional reasoning time isn’t needed.
-But for complex tasks, such as coding or math problems, reasoning makes a significant difference.
-For example, DeepMind’s AlphaGo benefited from deep thinking time through Monte Carlo Tree Search, which was especially useful for its adversarial Go matches.
-Similarly, GPT-o1 shines in tasks requiring structured problem-solving, while its performance on open-ended tasks (like writing) might not differ much from GPT-4o.
+For informational queries such as “What’s the capital of France?”, additional reasoning time isn’t needed.
+The model either knows the answer or it does not.
+But for complex tasks, such as coding or math problems, the ability to reason makes a significant difference.
+For example, DeepMind’s AlphaGo benefited from deep thinking time through Monte Carlo Tree Search (MTCS), which was especially useful for adversarial Go matches.
+Similarly, OpenAI o1 shines in tasks requiring structured problem-solving abilities.

-In other words, instead of simply “speaking” directly like GPT-4o, the GPT-o1 model “thinks” before it “speaks.”
+In other words, instead of simply “speaking” directly like GPT-4o, the OpenAI o1 model “thinks” before it “speaks.”

 The internal reasoning capabilities also make the model respond poorly to explicit chain-of-thought prompts like “think step by step” or “explain your reasoning.”
-In a simple experiment, we asked GPT-o1: “Which is larger, 9.11 or 9.8?
+In a simple experiment, we asked OpenAI o1: “Which is larger, 9.11 or 9.8?
 Answer only from 9.11 or 9.8.”
-While other language models often get this wrong, GPT-o1 answered correctly around 80% of the time—as long as it had enough reasoning tokens.
+While other language models often get this wrong, OpenAI o1 answered correctly around 80% of the time—as long as it had enough reasoning tokens.
 However, when explicitly asked to “think step by step,” accuracy dropped to 20%.

 It turns out that just like humans, smart reasoning models don’t like being micromanaged.
 And as always, irrelevant information in retrieval-augmented generation setups can hurt reasoning performance.

-Chain of Thought Exampels does not indicate search or backtracking
+Chain of thought examples does not indicate search or backtracking

 OpenAI’s research blogs on Learning to Reason with LLMs and the o1 System Card provide some full Chain of Thought examples.
 These don’t appear to involve search or backtracking — though they may shift perspectives or re-evaluate decisions, it all happens in a forward, sequential decision making manner.
 This could be an artifact of OpenAI selectively disclosing its implementation details.